 - 1. Disaggregation of raw data at a coarse level to theoretical data at a fine grain level.
-This enables Kinesis to estimate the electricity, gas, etc. consumed per job or dwelling in a year for a particular geography (e.g. suburb). - 2.
+This enables Kinesis to estimate the electricity, gas, waste and transport consumed or produced per job or dwelling in a year for a particular geography (e.g. suburb). - 2.
 Analysis to produce land use projections by geography and sector.
 The raw data behind these projections is from the Bureau of Transport Statistic's Land Use 2016 Projections - 3.
 Calculation of future business-as-usual (BAU) consumption and emissions based on data from steps 1 & 2 - 4.
 Application of opportunities and interventions (policies/technologies) to reduce BAU consumption